 1. Moderate Cardio (walking, jogging, aerobics)

 Making sure you do not over exercise and do what feels comfortable.
 (Though it is called a workout, so mild discomfort may be necessary!)
 Cardio also helps increase blood flow to the body, which is essential for reproductive health.
 What does this look like?
-I’d say walking or lightly jogging for about 30 minutes each day (once you get into a daily routine – at first you may only be able to tolerate 15 minutes).
+I’d say walking or lightly jogging for about 30 minutes each day (once you get into a daily routine – at first you may only be able to tolerate 15 minutes and that’s ok).
 Moving enough to break a sweat and get your heart rate up, but not exhaust your body.

 2. Strength Training

 Allows your body to increase muscle mass thereby supporting your reproductive organs (helping to keep everything aligned well) and increasing stamina and strength.
 Muscle also helps to reduce insulin resistance for both men and women and has also been shown to increase testosterone levels in men.
+A moderate strength training program for women, 3-4 days per week, is perfect.
+Too much and you risk the chance that your body gets a stress signal – too little and it’s simply not effective at gaining muscle strength.
+Men can often withstand heavier lifting and when done properly, often see that testosterone increase.

 3. Yoga and Pilates